mrzefix23/TaskForge_Dev/README.md

    docker-compose up -d
    ```

-3. The frontend will be accessible at `http://localhost:4200`.
+3. The frontend will be accessible at `http://localhost` (port 80 via Nginx).

 4. The backend API will be accessible at `http://localhost:8080/`.